annotation/text-fabric/tf/convert/app/transcription.md

 during conversion.

-Care has been taken that the names of these extra nodes and features do not collide with element/attribute names of the TEI.
+Care has been taken that the names of these extra nodes and features do not collide with element / attribute names of the TEI.